natemalek/2020_ML_masters/README.md

 ## Introduction

 This project is designed to tackle the SemEval 2018 Task 1: Affect in Tweets.
-It includes files which preprocess the English and Arabic files provided for this task (https://competitions.codalab.org/competitions/17751#learn_the_details-datasets), process sentiment lexica for both languages (http://sentiment.nrc.ca/lexicons-for-research/ and http://www.saifmohammad.com/WebPages/ArabicSA.html), and perform and evaluate xgboost regression or ordinal classification.
+It includes files which preprocess the English and Arabic files provided for this task (https://competitions.codalab.org/competitions/17751#learn_the_details-datasets), process sentiment lexica for both languages (http://sentiment.nrc.ca/lexicons-for-research/ and http://www.saifmohammad.com/WebPages/ArabicSA.html), and perform and evaluate XGBoost regression or ordinal classification.

-The "pipeline" for applying these functions is roughly as follows: preprocessing.py is applied to the raw SemEval 2018 Task 1 English and Arabic data. clean_sentiment_lexicon.py is applied to the NRC sentiment lexicons listed above. regression_main.py is applied to the preprocessed/cleaned data, with the evaluation of the system printed in results.txt.
+The "pipeline" for applying these functions is roughly as follows:
+- preprocessing.py is applied to the raw SemEval 2018 Task 1 English and Arabic data. clean_sentiment_lexicon.py is applied to the NRC sentiment lexicons listed above. regression_main.py is applied to the preprocessed/cleaned data, with the evaluation of the system printed in results.txt.